 The insurance company’s goal is to pay you as little as possible.
 Insurance company representatives may try to pressure you into settling a claim quickly, but the amount offered may not fairly compensate you for your injuries and other damages.
 Your medical expenses could be far more than you originally expected, and the settlement should adequately compensate you for any lasting damage.

 Once you have settled with the insurance company, you will be bound by the settlement agreement.
 If you discover the settlement amount did not fully cover your losses, there will be nothing you can do about it.
-A knowledgeable personal injury attorney at the Law Offices of Patrick S. O’Brien in St. Louis can protect your rights and help you avoid the risk of agreeing to a settlement offer that is less than you deserve.
+A knowledgeable St. Louis car accident lawyer at the Law Offices of Patrick S. O’Brien can protect your rights and help you avoid the risk of agreeing to a settlement offer that is less than you deserve.
 As a nationally-recognized personal injury law firm with an extensive history of achieving high value settlements, we are deeply committed to protecting the rights of people who have been seriously injured in vehicle accidents across St. Louis and beyond.
 Contact us today to discuss your case.